 Also the closing argument, “That goes for your family, too.”

-An aggressive strategy, but one that failed for Richard Glawson, who, surprisingly, was convicted in May of multiple charges by the jurors he threatened to kill.
-Specifically, prosecutors (who indicted Glawson this month with jury-intimidation charges) said that Glawson told the jury "Ladies and gentlemen of the jury, I’ll kill all of you if you find me guilty of any one charge, and that goes for your family, too."
-The story did not say why whether Glawson was represented by an attorney during that trial, which was based on a "weeklong crime spree" in 2001.
-(If so, bad choice to let him address the jury, sir.)
-Glawson was sentenced to a possible 45 years in prison based on those charges by a judge who Glawson apparently forgot to threaten to murder.
+An aggressive strategy, but one that failed for Richard Glawson, who, surprisingly, was convicted in May by the jurors he had threatened to kill.
+Glawson faced several felony charges stemming from a 2001 crime spree.
+Representing himself at trial, Glawson closed by saying, “Ladies and gentlemen of the jury, I’ll kill all of you if you find me guilty of any one charge, and that goes for your family, too.”
+Glawson was later sentenced to 45 years in prison by the judge, who Glawson apparently forgot to threaten to murder.

 One of my favorite Onion stories of all-time is “Jury Selection Proving Difficult in Trial of ‘The Jury Killer,'” but I never thought life would so closely imitate art.